Commentary On China And How To Use Macroeconomics In Your Investing

 Another comparison is that China also has a large debt load as Japan had back then.

-But A lot of China's debt is between state owned enterprises (SOE's) and state owned banks.
+But a lot of China's debt is between state-owned enterprises (SOEs) and state-owned banks.
 About 115% of GDP to be exact.
-In 2009, instead of letting the government go into a large deficit, the Communist party ordered State banks to loan a lot of money to State companies (mostly coal, steel, shipbuilding etc).
+In 2009, instead of letting the government go into a large deficit, the Communist party ordered state banks to loan a lot of money to state companies (mostly coal, steel, shipbuilding, etc).
 They never really addressed this since, creating large levered up zombie companies.

-And finally China has about 30% of GDP in forex reserves, vs Japan in the early 90s of only a few %.
+And finally China has about 30% of GDP in forex reserves, vs. Japan in the early 90s of only a few %.
 Generally savings of citizens should not be subtracted from a country's debt.
 Since that money is put in the bank and loaned out by banks.
 But this is not the case for forex savings.

 If we just take private corporate and household debt, that is less than 100% of GDP!
-So basically there are two economies in China, a healthy economy with a lot of room for growth and low debt to GDP in the private sector, and over levered fat and inefficient SOE's.
+So basically there are two economies in China, a healthy economy with a lot of room for growth and low debt to GDP in the private sector, and over levered fat and inefficient SOEs.

 What could be done about those SOEs?
 They obviously cannot just cancel the debt.
 Since regular savings from citizens in those state banks were used to lever them up.
 What they could do is let some of them fail.
 This would increase income of other SOEs in commodity sectors (as oversupply would go away, especially in commodities).
 They could let the central government and/or central bank buy some of the debt.
-They can restructure it to 100 year maturities.
+They can restructure it to 100-year maturities.
 Since it is basically between government, they have a lot of breathing room to do this without much moral hazard.

-So two big differences, China should still have a lot of low hanging fruit in terms of economic growth (allowing them to reduce debt/GDP), and debt/GDP ratio is not nearly as bad as it looks.
+So two big differences, China should still have a lot of low hanging fruit in terms of economic growth (allowing them to reduce debt/GDP) and debt/GDP ratio is not nearly as bad as it looks.
 And if those SOEs are slowly privatized, they will become a lot more efficient, creating more easy growth.

 Dalio did a lot of the hard work of determining whether they can actually catch up by collecting data.
-After all there are a lot of countries that are much poorer on a GDP per capita basis than the US that grow very slowly.
+After all, there are a lot of countries that are much poorer on a GDP per capita basis than the US that grows very slowly.
 But as you can see in the above graphic, China scores pretty high on a lot of things that matter.

 From the paper (page 179):